Catholic Church sexual abuse cases: Films and documentaries

 The Magdalene laundries were the subject of a drama film called The Magdalene Sisters (2002), which generated controversy as it was early in the revelations about abuses at Catholic homes.
 In 2006, a documentary called Deliver Us From Evil directed by Amy Berg and produced by Berg and Frank Donner was made about sexual abuse; it primarily focused on one priest and his crimes.
-It showed how far some clergy went in order to cover up the many reports of sexual abuse.
+It showed how far some clergy went to cover up the many reports of sexual abuse.
 In Ireland, the documentary series, Suffer the Children (UTV, 1994), was released.

-Many other feature films have been made about the continuing revelations of sex abuse within the Church, including: